gopheracademy/gopheracademy-web/content/advent-2017/messaging-framework.md

 +++

 ![System diagram](/static/postimages/advent-2017/messaging-framework/system-diagram.png)
-I needed to create a simple framework to provide my endpoint devices ( doesn't matter which platform they run on ) the the option to send and receive messages from my backend.
+I needed to create a simple framework to provide my endpoint devices ( doesn't matter which platform they run on ) the option to send and receive messages from my backend.
 I require those messages to be managed by a message broker so that they can be processed in an asynchronous way.
 The system contains 4 main layers, this article section is mainly about the first one:
-1. TCP servers - Needs to keep maintain as many as possible concurrent tcp sockets with the endpoints. all of the endpoints messages will be processed on a different layer through the message broker.
+1. **TCP servers** - Needs to keep maintain as many as possible concurrent tcp sockets with the endpoints. all of the endpoints messages will be processed on a different layer through the message broker.
 This keeps the TCP servers layer very thin and effective and to keep as many concurrent connection as possible, and Go is a good pick for it ( see [this article](https://medium.freecodecamp.org/million-websockets-and-go-cc58418460bb))
-2. Message broker - Responsible for delivering the messages between the TCP servers layer and the workers layer.
+2. **Message broker** - Responsible for delivering the messages between the TCP servers layer and the workers layer.
 I chose [Apache Kafka](https://kafka.apache.org/) for that purpose.
-3. Workers layer - will process the messages through services exposed in the backend layer.
+3. **Workers layer** - will process the messages through services exposed in the backend layer.
-4. Backed services layer - An encapsulation of services requires by your application such as DB, Authentication, Logging, external APIs and more.
+4. **Backed services layer** - An encapsulation of services requires by your application such as DB, Authentication, Logging, external APIs and more.

 So, this Go Server:
-1. communicates with its endpoint clients by TCP sockets
+1. communicates with its endpoint clients by TCP sockets.
 2. queues the messages in the message broker.
 3. receives back messages from the broker after they were processed and send response acknowledgment and/or errors to the TCP clients.

 The full source code is available in : https://github.com/orrchen/go-messaging
 I have also included a Dockerfile and a build script to push the image to your Docker repository.
 Special thanks to the great go Kafka [sarama library from Shopify](https://github.com/Shopify/sarama).

 _The article is divided to sections representing the components of the system.
 Each component should be decoupled from the others in a way that if you are interested in reading about just one of components it should be straight forward._